-Certain line items on the Condensed Consolidated Balance Sheet for the year ended December 31, 2012, have been reclassified to conform to the current-year presentation.
+Certain line items on the Condensed Consolidated Balance Sheet as of December 31, 2012, have been reclassified to conform to the current-year presentation.
 These reclassifications had no effect on previously-reported stockholders' equity or net income.

 Real Estate and Lease Intangibles